4dnsScripts/My_Telegram_Contact/README.md

 # My_Telegram_Contact
-Connect With me on Telegram for real-time Messaging : @bankyoxid
+Connect With me on Telegram for real-time Messaging : @bankyoxid or Whatsapp : +2347019100197

+Here you will Be able to work with me in real-time for the Holonym accounts and Coinbase so let me know